Eric11195/fightingGame/README.md

 - No grabs :( , i am too lazy to make a synchronized animation.

 Controls (Left ones for player 1, Right ones for player 2):
-Directions are indicated qith the number of the numpad(generic fighting game notation), the first attack is A and the second is B.
+Directions are indicated with the number of the numpad(generic fighting game notation), the first attack is A and the second is B.

 ![Imagen controls](https://github.com/Eric11195/fightingGame/blob/main/ReadMeMedia/Controles.JPG)